- Get your API key

 Use the troubleshooting tips in this section to resolve issues related to API keys..env File Issues

-file but the environment variable is not loading, try these possible solutions to resolve this issue:
+If you set the API key in the.env file but the environment variable is not loading, try these possible solutions to resolve this issue:

 - Check file location: The

-file should be in the same directory where you run your script. - Verify file format: No spaces around the equals sign:
+.envfile should be in the same directory where you run your script. - Verify file format: No spaces around the equals sign:

 Environment Variable Issues